arommers/push_swap/README.md

 - `rrb`: reverse rotate b - shift all elements of stack B down by one.
 The last element becomes the first one
 - `rrr`: reverse rotate both - reverse rotate both stacks A and B at the same time

 The goal is to sort the integers in Stack A in ascending order, using only the allowed moves listed above in the least amount of moves.
 The program will write each executed move to the `STDOUT` followed by a `'\n`.
-After running push swap, Stack A will be sorted and Stack B empty.
+After running push swap, Stack A should be sorted and Stack B empty.

 An example: